pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

     aws:region: us-east-2
 ```

-Then return to your `Pulumi.<your-stack-name>.yaml` file and update it to import your Environment as shown below:
+Then return to your `Pulumi.<your-stack-name>.yaml` file and update it to import your environment as shown below:

 ```yaml
 environment: